 - Fill the reservoir with one part water, one part vinegar.

-- Place the filter in basket.
+- Place the permanent filter (if there is one) back in the basket.

 - Run the solution through the machine.

 - Brew a new pot of clean water to eliminate any trace of vinegar.